yangjiabeiyu/FGCL4Rec/readme.md

-# FGCL4Rec: Frequency-guided Dual-view Graph Contrastive Learning for Sequential Recommendation
+# FGCL4Rec: Frequency-guided Dual-view Graph Contrastive Learning for Sequential Service Recommendation

-This repository contains the implementation of FGCL4Rec, a sequential recommendation model that leverages frequency-guided dual-view graph learning and contrastive learning to enhance recommendation performance.
+This repository contains the implementation of FGCL4Rec, a sequential service recommendation model that leverages frequency-guided dual-view graph learning and contrastive learning to enhance recommendation performance.

+Important Note: In this repository, the term `item` in code variables, file names and script parameters refers toservice in sequential service recommendation scenarios.
+We retain the original code naming conventions to ensure implementation stability and avoid modifying the underlying code logic.

 ## 1. Environment Setup